shafr/shafr.github.io/_audio_books/jack_reacher/004-visitor.md

 ---

-You can skip first 90 minutes of this audiobook, as it is boring as hell and it is a pain waiting untill it will start picking up a pace.
+You can skip first 90 minutes of this audiobook, as it is boring as hell and it is a pain waiting until it will start picking up a pace.

 This book tells us about Richer Helping FBI to find serial killer.
 Lots of 'politics' and confrontation, and very few of action.
 FBI is prepared for everything to close the case.